susannalles/tutorials/docs/markdown-pandoc.md

 ---
 layout: default
-title: Markdown
+title: Markdown and Pandoc
 nav_order: 1
 ---

-# A tutorial: Markdown and Pandoc

-# What you need to work today?
+# What you need to work with Markdown and Pandoc?

 - A plain text editor (Mac, Linux, Windows): [Visual Studio Code](https://code.visualstudio.com/)
 - Command Line